MrJesterBear/Portfolio/README.md

 # Portfolio
+---

+# About
-A small and simple portfolio site built with just HTML, CSS And Javascript.
-Just enough to get across who I am and what I do.
+A small and simple portfolio website to showcase what makes me myself and the things I have achieved.

+This site will be self hosted using an apache2 webserver and a custom domain name.

+# Technoloigies
+- HTML
+- CSS (Utalising Bootstrap 5)
+- JavaScript